vorakl/TrivialRC/README.md

 # TrivialRC

-The minimalistic init system and process manager for usage primarily in containers.
+The minimalistic is a Run-time Configuration (RC) system and process manager.

-From here and further, by a container I mean Docker.
+Originaly, it was designed for usage primarily in containers but it can be alse very useful for running a group of processes asynchronously/synchronously, managing their running order and exit codes.

-TrivialRC is not a replacement for an init process that usually exists in /sbin/init and has a PID 1.
-In containers for this purpose are being used projects like [dumb-init](https://github.com/Yelp/dumb-init) or [tini](https://github.com/krallin/tini).
+TrivialRC is not a replacement for an init process that usually exists as /sbin/init and has a PID 1.
+In containers for this purpose could be used projects like [dumb-init](https://github.com/Yelp/dumb-init) or [tini](https://github.com/krallin/tini).

 This is an equivalent to a common, for xBSD, /etc/rc.
-Init system that is used for managing startup and shutdown process.
+RC system that is used for managing startup and shutdown processes.
 It can start and stop one or more processes, in parallel or sequentially, on back- or foreground.
-All commands can be specified in the command line if they are simple, or in a separate file, if more comprehensive scenario is needed.
+All commands can be specified in the command line if they are simple, or in a separate file, if a more comprehensive scenario is needed.

-TrivialRC is designed to be used as an Entrypoint.
+For instance, in Docker images, TrivialRC can be used as an Entrypoint.
 By default, it does not show itself, does not affect any configuration and behaves transparently.
-So, you can add it into any containers which do not have an entrypoint.
+So, you can add it into any Dockerfiles which do not have an entrypoint.
 Please, have a look at examples for more information.

-Anyway, to be sure that all processes will be stopped on exit and all zombies are properly reaped, at least for now, it is highly recommended to use inside containers some init process like one of mentioned above.
+Although, in case of usege in Docker containers, to be sure that all processes will be stopped on exit and all zombies are properly reaped, at least for now, it is highly recommended, in addition, to use some init process like one of mentioned above.

 ### Installation

-Basically, you need the only one file (trc) that can be downloaded directly from GitHub, but as long as it likely is going to be used in containers...
+This is an example of the installation in a Docker image.

-- You need to add into your Dockerfile something like
+Basically, you need the only one file (trc) which can be downloaded directly from GitHub and added into a Dockerfile as something like

 ```bash
 RUN curl -sSLo /etc/trc https://raw.githubusercontent.com/vorakl/TrivialRC/master/trc && \
     chmod +x /etc/trc
 ```

-If you are going to use it in pair with init, for example dumb-init
+- If you are going to use it in pair with an init, for example dumb-init

 ```bash
 RUN curl -sSLo /sbin/dumb-init https://github.com/Yelp/dumb-init/releases/download/v1.0.1/dumb-init_1.0.1_amd64 && \